-Vehicle Code 22102 CVC is the California statute that makes it a traffic offense for a driver to make a U-turn in a business district, except at an intersection where it is authorized or on a divided roadway with an opening that allows for one.
+Vehicle Code 22102 CVC is the California statute that makes it a traffic infraction for a driver to make a U-turn in a business district, except at an intersection where it is authorized or on a divided roadway with an opening that allows for one.

 A “business district” is an area where at least 50 percent of the property bordering the street is occupied by businesses and a driver can access them from the road.
 A violation of this law is an infraction that results in a traffic ticket and one DMV point.